igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 A dedicated suite
 of [Makefile targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L550)
 manages every step of the MongoDB deployment process:
-- `mongodb-operator-install` – Installs the MongoDB Community operator in the target namespace.
+- `mongodb-operator-install` – Installs the MongoDB Community operator in the **qa-data** namespace.
 - `mongodb-operator-uninstall` – Uninstalls the operator and cleans up its resources.
 - `mongodb-root-user-secret-create` – Creates or updates the root user credentials secret.
 - `mongodb-deploy` – Deploys a single MongoDBCommunity resource from the manifest with minimal